 A limited number of tours will be available.

-Tickets only available online.
-No tickets will be sold at the park visitor center.
+You can purchase Candlelight tour tickets online the Monday after Thanksgiving.
+Tickets will not be sold at the park visitor center.

 Tours are offered May - September